cockpit-project/cockpit/doc/protocol.md

  * "path": The path name of the file to read.

+The ready message contains a "size-hint" when the channel is opened with the "binary" option set to "raw".

 The channel will return the content of the file in one or more messages.
 As with "stream", the boundaries of the messages are arbitrary.